iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 ---

-## What “strong governance” looks like in practice
+## What strong delivery governance looks like in practice
 - predictable cadence and reporting
 - clear ownership of decisions
 - traceability from requirements to outcomes